 Trump Accounts Explained: How to Open One & Get the $1,000 Federal Deposit

-New details explain how to open an account, who qualifies & how much money children may receive to jump-start savings.
+New details explain how to open an account, who qualifies & how much money children may receive to start saving.

 In This Article

-Below, we break down who qualifies, how these accounts will be opened, and what they might mean for your child’s financial future.
+Below, we break down who qualifies, how to open an account (there’s a new form), what your child might get, and what these accounts could mean for your child’s financial future.

 What Are the Trump Accounts?

-Trump Accounts are federally sponsored investment accounts created to help all American children under 18 build long-term financial security.
+Trump Accounts are federally sponsored investment accounts created to help American children under 18 build long-term financial security.
 Families can contribute to these accounts at any time—much like a savings or retirement account—with the goal of giving kids a stronger financial foundation as they grow up.
-Parents can make contributions themselves, and employers can contribute as well, offering another way to help boost a child’s future savings.
+Parents can make contributions themselves, and employers can contribute as well, offering multiple ways to help boost a child’s future savings.

 The program was first introduced with the passage of the One Big Beautiful Bill Act in July 2025.
 Under the original legislation, eligible newborns receive a one-time $1,000 seed contribution from the U.S. Treasury to start their account.